qteatime/kate/_sources/user/manual/security/philosophy.rst.txt

 Installing computer games is tricky.
 Some games are distributed as a ZIP archive.
 Some games are distributed as an installer application.
-Some games are distributed as a collection of files, or as a single file, that you need to arrange and run.
+Some games are distributed as a collection of files that you need to arrange and run.

 But running it is also not consistent.
 Each OS has its own ways of running a video game.
 And each game might have different ways of running itself,